-Day Care Facilities One space fo r each emp loyee plus one space for every five child ren
+Day Care Facilities One space for each employee plus one

-Libraries, community One space for each empl oyee centers, and similar plus one spa ace f or each 800 sq. uses ft. c of gross floor area
+Libraries, community One space for each employee centers, and similar plus one space for each 800 sq. uses ft. of gross floor area

-Clubs, meeting One space for each 100 sq. ft. halls, etc. of gross floor area
+Clubs, meeting One space for each 100 sq. ft. halls, etc. of gross floor area sales area plus one space for every